List of Jawahar Navodaya Vidyalayas

 There are 661 Jawahar Navodaya Vidyalaya schools in India.
-These JNVs are governed by eight different regions.
-These Regional Offices are at Bhopal, Chandigarh, Hyderabad, Jaipur, Lucknow, Patna, Pune and Shillong which have jurisdiction over different states and union territories of India.
+These JNVs are governed by ten different regions.
+These Regional Offices are at Bhopal, Chandigarh, Hyderabad, Jaipur, Lucknow, Patna, Pune, Shillong, Ahmedabad and Bhubaneshwar region which have jurisdiction over different states and union territories of India.
 To get the admission in Navodaya Vidyalayas candidate must pass the exam of JNVST.
 The list of various Jawahar Navodaya Vidyalayas in India listed regionally, including states:

 Bhopal Region

-There are a total of 113 JNVs in Bhopal Region.
+There are a total of 113 JNVs in Bhopal Region.[3]
 The state-wise list is follows: